20th Marathon of Parallel Programming

 The Marathon will be held both on-site and on-line (see the rules page).

-In conjunction with International Symposium on Computer Architecture and High Performance Computing - SBAC-PAD 2023 and Simpósio em Sistemas Computacionais de Alto Desempenho - WSCAD 2023.
+In conjunction with International Symposium on Computer Architecture and High Performance Computing - SBAC-PAD 2025 and Simpósio em Sistemas Computacionais de Alto Desempenho - SSCAD 2025.

 Organized by